backlineint/standalone-drupal-pl/README.md

 ## Other Notes

-This project was built using the Drupal fork of Pattern Lab: https://github.com/drupal-pattern-lab/edition-php-drupal-standard
+This project was built using the [Drupal fork of the Drupal Edition of Pattern Lab](https://github.com/drupal-pattern-lab/edition-php-drupal-standard)

-It also uses the inheritance Pattern Lab plugin.
+It also uses the [Data Inheritance Pattern Lab plugin](https://github.com/pattern-lab/plugin-php-data-inheritance).